 If you take nothing else away from this article, remember—ENGAGEMENT.
 In the world of Instagram, this means comments, Direct Messages, and utilizing features like Questions and Polls in your Stories.
 We’ll get into more detail on some of these shortly with specific tips for working the Instagram algorithm for roofing SEO, but don’t forget that it’s the active actions that will boost visibility; not passive actions, such as mere likes and views.

 Step Outside Your Instagram Feed To Engage Better

 One of the most important aspects of performing well on social media as a roofing business is to change with the times.
 This can be tough to stay on top of, admittedly, which is why this is often an area that roofers delegate to a social media management team.
 Nevertheless, you want to know that what you’re putting out there (even on your behalf) is fruitful and relevant.
 So let’s look at how that’s done.

 Leverage Instagram Stories To Get More Attention

-Stories tend to get more play these days, and Facebook even introduced this feature into their platform given the warm reception.
-This is a fantastic way to set your roofing company apart from the rest and to show up in a unique way to potential customers.
+Stories tend to get more play these days, and Facebook even introduced this feature into their platform, given the warm reception.
+This is a fantastic way to set your roofing company apart from the rest and to show up uniquely to potential customers.
 Share some behind-the-scenes looks at roof repairs (don’t forget to hashtag those roofing keywords! #roofrepair), spotlight your awesome team with some quick interviews focused on fun questions (like favorite foods, TV shows, or most beloved thing about your city), and share your posts on Stories too.
 Remember: users may interact with Stories but miss your post on their feed, so show up on both to maximize access to your great content.

 Speaking of content…